zachlatta/hackclub/case_studies/san_mateo_high_school/2015_10_26_meet_9/recap.md

 ## Problems we faced

-- Not having slides to talk about hackingEDU was a little hard.
+- Not having slides to talk about HackingEDU was a little hard.
 - We are still thinking about the feedback forms.

 ## How we managed problems and outcomes